 Introducing the Intra-Operative Positioning System (IOPS).
-With 3D visualization and real-time tracking at all times during a procedure, IOPS allows for surgical precision and control for accurate device placement, simplified complex procedures, and potentially decreased secondary procedures — including costly re-interventions.
+With 3D visualization and real-time tracking at all times during a procedure, IOPS allows for greater surgical precision and control than ever before to improve device placement accuracy, simplify complex procedures, and potentially decrease endoleaks and secondary procedures — including costly re-interventions.
 The system’s state-of-the-art electromagnetic tracking system currently limits, and in the future will eliminate, fluoroscopy and contrast dyes to make endovascular procedures safer for patients and physicians.

 The IOPS platform also allows for data analytics and predictive modeling to help physicians make informed decisions.
-These analytics and modeling are widely known to improve healthcare delivery, patient outcomes, and reduce costs.
+Our platform is designed to deliver an end-to-end technology solution, from training and simulation to diagnostics to pre- and post-operative health care and surgical decision support.

 Advanced 3D Visualization

 3D visualization allows physicians to know with confidence where the surgical target is in real time.

 The IOPS platform uses 3D images synchronized with real-time information to enable physicians to control multiple views and look at precisely what they need to see.
 Currently, the patients' existing pre-operative (pre-op) CT scan is used to build the 3D models.
 Future iterations will not rely on pre-op imaging at all.

 The electromagnetic tracking system uses catheters and guidewires with integrated sensors that interact with IOPS to enable 360-degree GPS-like navigation.